Today we're going to be covering Chris Benoit, aka the Rabbit Wolverine.

 Of course.

-Uh what is your guys' opinion on ECW?
+What is your guys' opinion on ECW?

-If if you guys watch our wrestling stream, we did a whole part dedicated to ECW where I played the Dudley boys going crazy making fun of the fans.
+If you guys watch our wrestling stream, if you guys watch our wrestling stream, we did a whole part dedicated to ECW where I played the Dudley boys going crazy, making fun of the fans.

-And that was one of my favorite parts because they were uh saying a bunch of things that you would never be able to say on the internet nowadays.
+And that was one of my favorite parts because they were saying a bunch of things that you would never be able to say on the internet nowadays.

-Uh but yeah, let's go ahead and show the sunset flip.
+But yeah, let's go ahead and show the sunset flip.

-Yeah, fast forward it a bit.
+Yeah, fast forward a bit.

 Because I don't know if this is copyright.